python/cpython/Doc/library/typing.rst

    Deprecated alias to :class:`list`.

-   Note that to annotate arguments, it is preferred to use an abstract collection type such as :class:`Sequence` or :class:`Iterable` rather than to use :class:`list` or :class:`!typing.List`.
+   Note that to annotate arguments, it is preferred to use an abstract collection type such as :class:`~collections.abc.Sequence` or :class:`~collections.abc.Iterable` rather than to use :class:`list` or :class:`!typing.List`.

    .. deprecated:: 3.9
       :class:`builtins.list <list>` now supports subscripting (``[]``).